-A woman passed when I was painting the diagram and asked if it had something to do with the elections (there Was a general election of I6th June).
+A woman passed when I was painting the diagram and asked if it had something to do with the elections (there was a general election of I6th June).
 I told her that it had nothing to do with it.

-Location No. 9: Junction of Old Cabra Rd. and North
+Location No. 9: Junction of Old Cabra Rd. and North Circular Rd.

-When handing out the cumollares in this location, a man told me that he thought the diagram was a plan for a The painting of the diagrams in the other areas was telephone box.
+When handing out the cumollares in this location, a man told me that he thought the diagram was a plan for a telephone box.